- 1 Why Use a Refrigerator Water Filter Bypass Plug or Cartridge?

 Why Use a Refrigerator Water Filter Bypass Plug or Cartridge?

-There are a lot of reasons why you may want to opt-out of using your fridge’s filtration system.
+There are a lot of reasons why you may want to opt out of using your refrigerator filtration system and use a refrigerator water filter bypass plug.
 However, the main reasons really come down to convenience or redundancy.
 This includes reasons like:

 Your Water is Already Filtered